globalizejs/globalize/README.md

 days of the week and the months of the year.
 But they also have different expectations for the structure of dates, such as what order the day, month and year are in.
-In number formatting, not only does the character used to deliniate number groupings and the decimal portion differ, but the placement of those characters differ as well.
+In number formatting, not only does the character used to delineate number groupings and the decimal portion differ, but the placement of those characters differ as well.
 </p>
 <p>